 University-based training: Undergraduate

-Otherwise you can complete an undergraduate degree, then apply for a Post Graduate Certificate in Education (PGCE), or you may be eligible to apply for the School Direct Training Programme (salaried).
+Alternatively you can complete an undergraduate degree, then apply for a Post Graduate Certificate in Education (PGCE) or a Post Graduate Diploma in Education (PGDE).

-If you are a prospective secondary school teacher, you will need an undergraduate degree, then a Post Graduate Certificate of Education.
+If you are a prospective secondary school teacher, you will need an undergraduate degree, then a Post Graduate Certificate or Diploma in Education.
 At least 50% of your degree should be in the subject you intend to teach.

 A PGCE is a mix of training and school experience.
 The training may be based at a university, college or School-Centred Initial Teacher Training (SCITT).
 The PGCE is an internationally recognised qualification, enabling a teacher to work all over the world.
 The closing date for applications is usually in the December to start in September of the following year.
 Applications should be made through UCAS Teacher Training.